braintelligencePL/online-store-clean-architecture/README.md

 <br>

-We also introduced functional **error handling**.
-Our domain has `Either<OfferError, OfferResponse>`.
+We also introduced **functional error handling** - `Either<OfferError, OfferResponse>`.

-`Either.left` is some known error.
+`Either.right` is the correct value `OfferResponse`.

-`Either.right` is the correct value.
+`Either.left` is some known error `OfferError`.

-Left side of the `Either` is known error that is represented by `sealed class OfferError()`.
-In other words we only have restricted set of classes that our domain can generate.
-There is only room for the things we expect.
-That structure will generate simple and clear error to the frontend developer.
+Error is represented by sealed class.
+What we have here is a restricted set of classes that our domain can generate.
+There is only room for errors that we expect.
+Thanks to that we generate error to the frontend developer that is clear and simple:

 ```json
 {